john-science/john-science.github.io/_drafts/2018-10-23-mutual-funds-intro.md

 #### Small Cap vs Large Cap

 Mutual funds usually list themselves as [Small Cap](https://www.investopedia.com/terms/s/small-cap.asp), [Mid Cap](https://www.investopedia.com/terms/m/midcapstock.asp), or [Large Cap](https://www.investopedia.com/terms/l/large-cap.asp).
 The "Cap" is short for market capitalization.
-(In detail, To count as Small Cap a company needs $300 million capitalization, $2-$10 billion or Mid Cap, and over $10 is Large Cap.)
+(In detail, to count as Small Cap a company needs $300 million in capitalization, $2-$10 billion for Mid Cap, and over $10 for Large Cap.)
 So, when you hear "Large Cap" think Coca-Cola and Google.

 The idea here is larger companies are less risky.
 The standard wisdom is that Coca-Cola is such a big company that the chances of it's stock being worth $0 next year is virtually zero.
-But a smaller company (like that local restaurant down the street) *could* actually go out of buisness suddenly.
-So larger companies are seen as less risky.
+But a smaller company (like a local restaurant chain) *could* actually go out of buisness suddenly.
+So larger companies are typically seen as less risky.

 ![Small vs Large Cap graph](https://www.relakhs.com/wp-content/uploads/2016/01/risk-return-trade-off-large-mid-small-multi-cap-funds-pic.jpg)